MAFA: General structure

 MAFA is said to be a type II membrane glycoprotein, which means that its N-terminus will face the cytosol while its C-terminus will face the extracellular environment.
 The protein is 188 amino acids in length and has both hydrophobic and hydrophilic regions within these amino acids.
-The MAFA protein weighs between 28-40 kiloDaltons and can exist as both a monomer or a homodimer in various species as seen by the SDS-PAGE results that show two broad bands based on these two forms.
-The MAFA core polypeptide sequence weights about 19 kiloDaltons, however, a large amount of the weight comes from the N-linked oligosaccharides that are attached onto the protein.
+The MAFA protein weighs between 28 and 40 kilodaltons and can exist as both a monomer or a homodimer in various species as seen by the SDS-PAGE results that show two broad bands based on these two forms.
+The MAFA core polypeptide sequence weights about 19 kilodaltons, however, a large amount of the weight comes from the N-linked oligosaccharides that are attached onto the protein.
 This heavy glycosylation is a common occurrence among type II membrane glycoproteins and is a key part of both their structure and function.
 The variation among glycosylation levels helps play an important role in the properties of MAFA proteins, so the protein must be properly made and modified in order to have full functionality.